Find help and support available during the Coronavirus (Covid-19) pandemic.

 - delivering books and magazines or materials to support hobbies such as wool for knitting or art materials

-You can also find details of local voluntary and community groups offering support during coronavirus through our online directory North Yorkshire Connect.
+You can also find details of other local voluntary and community groups offering support during coronavirus through our online directory North Yorkshire Connect.

 NHS Volunteer Responders can help people who are self-isolating and in need of support with shopping, prescriptions and other essentials.
 You can call 0808 196 3382 every day between 8am and 8pm and more details can be found here NHS Volunteer Responders